 A long coastline full of gorgeous beaches, legendary food and some of the finest art and culture around, it is a great destination for all tastes.
 Not forgetting the weather – the sunshine is pretty amazing, too.
 Sicily is the largest island in the Mediterranean, and has all the charm and history of a holiday in Italy with its own unique culture, away from the mainland.
-It’s easy to get around on the island, so you can have the best of both worlds with the hustle and bustle of the cities, such as the capital Palermo, and the eastern coast such as Cafalu for traditional sun and sea.
+It’s easy to get around on the island, so you can have the best of both worlds with the hustle and bustle of the cities, such as the capital Palermo, and the eastern coast such as Siracusa for sun and sea.

 Can’t decide what you want from your holiday this summer?
 Check out more recommendations on where to go in July

 If you love art or you’re looking to soak up a little culture on your summer holiday, you can’t go wrong with Sicily.
 It has a fascinating, mythical history which has resulted in some fantastic sights.
 The capital Palermo is home is Baroque architecture and a variety of castles, galleries and museums.
 The site of ancient Greek temples, the Valley of the Temples is also well worth a look.
 To explore some of the island’s more natural heritage, plan a day trip to the staggeringly huge Mount Etna, the island’s sacred mountain.